rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 memory allocation carefully.

 While streams are not currently exposed in libcudf's API, we plan to do so eventually.
-As a result, the same arguments for memory resources also apply to streams.
-Public APIs will default to using `cudf::get_default_stream()`.
+As a result, the same reasons for memory resources also apply to streams.
+Public APIs default to using `cudf::get_default_stream()`.
 However, including the same default in detail APIs opens the door for developers to forget to pass in a user-provided stream if one is passed to a public API.
-Forcing every API to explicitly pass the stream is intended to prevent such mistakes.
+Forcing every detail API call to explicitly pass a stream is intended to prevent such mistakes.

-The memory resources -- and eventually, the stream -- are the final parameters for essentially all public APIs.
+The memory resources (and eventually, the stream) are the final parameters for essentially all public APIs.
 For API consistency, the same is true throughout libcudf's internals.
-Therefore, a consequence of not allowing default streams or mrs is that no parameters in detail APIs may have defaults.
+Therefore, a consequence of not allowing default streams or MRs is that no parameters in detail APIs may have defaults.

 ## NVTX Ranges

-In order to aid in performance optimization and debugging, all compute intensive libcudf functions should have a corresponding NVTX range.
-In libcudf, we have a convenience macro `CUDF_FUNC_RANGE()` that will automatically annotate the lifetime of the enclosing function and use the function's name as the name of the NVTX range.
+In order to aid in performance optimization and debugging, all compute intensive libcudf functions should have a corresponding NVTX range. libcudf has a convenience macro `CUDF_FUNC_RANGE()` that will automatically annotates the lifetime of the enclosing function and uses the function's name as the name of the NVTX range.
 For more information about NVTX, see [here](https://github.com/NVIDIA/NVTX/tree/dev/c).

 ## Input/Output Style